 The NFLVR condition has established itself as a golden standard and the vast majority of models proposed in quantitative finance satisfies it.
-However, financial market models which fail to satisfy the NFLVR condition have also appeared in recent years.
-In particular, in the context of \emph{Stochastic Portfolio Theory} (see \cite{Fern}-\cite{FK}), the NFLVR condition is not imposed as a normative assumption and it is shown that arbitrage opportunities may naturally arise in the market.
-A similar perspective is also taken in the \emph{Benchmark Approach} (see \cite{Pl1}-\cite{PH}), the main goal of which consists in the development of an asset pricing theory which does not rely on the existence of ELMMs.
-Related works that explicitly consider situations where NFLVR may fail are \cite{Cass}, \cite{CL}, \cite{HS}, \cite{KK}-\cite{Kar2} and also, in the more specific case of diffusion models, \cite{FR}, \cite{LW}, \cite{Lo} and \cite{Ruf}.
-Somewhat surprisingly, these works have demonstrated that the full strength of NFLVR is not necessarily needed in order to solve the fundamental problems of valuation, hedging and portfolio optimisation.
-However, the situation is made more complicated by the fact that many different and alternative no-arbitrage conditions have been proposed in the literature during the last two decades.
+However, financial market models that fail to satisfy NFLVR have also appeared in recent years.
+In particular, in the context of the \emph{Benchmark Approach} (see \cite{Pl1}-\cite{PH}), a new asset pricing theory has been developed without relying on the existence of ELMMs.
+A similar perspective is also adopted in the \emph{Stochastic Portfolio Theory} (see \cite{Fern}-\cite{FK}), where the NFLVR condition is not imposed as a normative assumption and it is shown that arbitrage opportunities may naturally arise in the market.
+Related works that explicitly consider situations where NFLVR may fail are \cite{Cass}, \cite{CT}, \cite{CL}, \cite{Font}, \cite{FJS}, \cite{HS}, \cite{KK}, \cite{Ka1}, \cite{MR}, \cite{RR} and also, in the more specific case of diffusion models, \cite{FR}, \cite{LW}, \cite{Lo} and \cite{Ruf} (see later in the text for more information).
+Somewhat surprisingly, these works have shown that the full strength of NFLVR is not necessarily needed in order to solve the fundamental problems of valuation, hedging and portfolio optimisation.
+However, the situation is made complicated by the fact that many different and alternative no-arbitrage conditions have been proposed in the literature during the last two decades.